GoogleCloudPlatform/cloud-hackathons/hacks/practical-sre/README.md

 ## Prerequisites

 - Your own GCP project with Editor IAM role.
-- Kubectl
+- `kubectl` command line tool
-- gcloud command line tool
+- `gcloud` command line tool
+- **Note** We recommend using the Cloud Shell to run the challenges as it has all the necessary tooling already installed.

 ## Contributors